phundament/app/docs/41-code-generation.md

 -------------------

 Phundament allows you to use you custom designed database schema as the base for CRUD admin interfaces.
-To kickstart you application backend create a new `crud` module
+To kickstart you application backend create a new `crud` module with Yii's built-in tools

 ```
 ./yii gii/module \